idibidiart/the-great-api-masher/README.md

 - When multiple queries to the same API (or APIs) need to be processed in the in sync with UI state, e.g. multiple queries from an autocomplete text box where the query results could come back out-of-order with respect to the HTTP requests,  GraphQL doesn't have a built-in way to handle that.
 Therefore, we would need to rely on the presence of request-response mapping, e.g. add a 'uuid(val: String) : String' field in each query so if the client receives multiple results from the same API that are out of order it can use the uuid field in the query result (which reflects the input val) to filter for the response that matches the current state of the autocomplete.

 -  If the API response can be interpreted differently by different clients that's a problem.
 Inferring a definite state in extra fields in the query output eliminates that problem.
-In other words if state needs to be "inferred" from API response, it should be done derived using extra fields in query's return type, where normally the client would have to infer state (based on presence/absence of certain fields or other types of inference) This is a feature of GraphQL that allows us to augment the API response to eliminate the need to infer or derive state in the client, which along with the ability to describe data-flow processes declaratively, allows us to keep our client as a thin I/O layer (aside from client-specific logic for visual and input state.)
+In other words if state needs to be "inferred" from API response, it should be done using extra fields in query's return type, where normally the client would have to infer state (based on presence/absence of certain fields or other types of inference) This is a feature of GraphQL that allows us to augment the API response to eliminate the need to infer or derive state in the client, which along with the ability to describe data-flow processes declaratively, allows us to keep our client as a thin I/O layer (aside from client-specific logic for visual and input state.)

 ## Maintaining Declarative Composition